Visas for Summer School and Executive Education Courses

 Case Two: LSE Summer School before further studies in the UK

-We are unable to provide a CAS number for Summer School students who do not intend to complete their full time studies at the LSE.
+We are unable to provide a CAS number for Summer School students.
 If you already have a Student visa which will cover the period of study at the LSE, read the information on supplementary study.

 Case Three: Supplementary study on a Student visa for another institution.